Hiring home run hero Aaron Boone another bold move by Bombers' daredevil GM Brian Cashman

 Boone, 44, will be entrusted with a jewel of an opportunity as the leader of Aaron Judge, Gary Sanchez, Luis Severino and the rest of the supremely talented Baby Bombers.
 The Yankees might have the best farm system in baseball and they hope to sign the Babe Ruth of Japan, Shohei Ohtani, this winter, while dipping under the luxury tax threshold, positioning them to spend big if they choose next offseason, with Manny Machado and Bryce Harper among the available free agents.
 From talking to Boone during the postseason, he knows this job comes with more than a few perks.

-Boone is very personable and well-liked, but even with those qualities, it's not hard to wonder: If he didn’t hit that walk-off home run in Game 7 of the 2003 ALCS to extend the Red Sox's curse, would he have even been considered for the job?
+Boone is personable and well-liked, but even with those qualities, it's not hard to wonder: If he didn’t hit that walk-off home run in Game 7 of the 2003 American League Championship Series to extend the Red Sox's curse, would he have even been considered for the job?
 Hal Steinbrenner, the Yankees’ owner, said he favored someone with experience.
 Boone smartly said it was a valid request, but given his family heritage -- his grandfather, father and brother all were big leaguers, and his dad, Bob Boone, became a manager after his playing career ended -- he made the case he has been training for the job since he was in diapers.

 Sources said earlier this week that Boone knocked it out of the park in his interview.
 Two people with knowledge of the talks said they thought Boone would be the man, beating out a group that included Hensley Meulens (the runner-up), Carlos Beltran and longtime Yankees employee, Rob Thomson.
 Cashman became enamored with Boone because of his communications skills, which the Yankees hope fit the mold of the modern-day manager, a la the Astros’ A.J.
 Hinch and the Dodgers’ Dave Roberts.